 Set during the 1997 civil war, the main antagonists are the Revolutionary United Front, a notorious group rebelling against the government.
-You play on an island chain based loosely off of the real life "Banana Islands".
-The RUF have occupied these islands and are busy clearing the previous inhabitants out, recruiting who they can, and killing, maiming, or torturing those they can't.
+The RUF have occupied the Banana Islands and are on a hunt for diamonds; recruiting who they can and killing, maiming, or enslaving those they can't.

 You play as a civilian trying to escape the island.
 Throughout the game, you are forced to make a series of choices that will eventually lead to you making your escape.
-Everything from how to approach your attempted escape, to how you interact with other people can have an affect on how everything plays out in the finale.
+Everything from how to approach your attempted escape, to how you interact with other people can have an affect on how everything plays out in the end.
 The game is totally open and you are never given "quests" or "objectives" beyond simply escaping.
 You may have encounters during the game in which you are asked to help someone, but these are completely open, you can fulfill their request, or simply ignore them, or even kill them, if you wish.

 In the 1.0 release, there are going to be at least four methods of escape, and a minimum of 8 different endings, influenced by choices you make throughout the game.
 Both of those numbers are likely to rise as development progresses.
 A compact and simple inventory system will make you think about what food, ammo, guns, or items you want to carry.
 Combat, while not mandatory in any way, is fairly realistic and very brutal.
 Each bullet hit or wound causes an appropriate animation and sound effect, for both NPCs and the player.